Fuck ICE

 The Waymos are burning!
 The Waymos are burning!

-Maybe nobody gives a shit about Waymo cars, at least not the police, though some of the protestors seemed to HATE them and I couldn’t help think, “What the hell did Waymo do to the immigrants?
+Maybe nobody gives a shit about Waymo cars, at least not the police, though some of the protestors seemed to HATE them, and I couldn’t help think, “What in the hell did Waymo do to the immigrants?
 ICE isn’t nabbing and throwing them in Waymos to be taken to detention centers, are they??
 Why are A FEW of these people beating up on these cars and setting them on fire??
 I was there seconds after the first Waymo was set ablaze.
 No cops.
 No fire dept. Just hoodlums beating on Waymos and setting them on fire.
 Why were 4 or 5 Waymos parked together on the street anyway?
 Meanwhile, a brigade of CHP officers in heavy riot gear was just a block away, down the street.
 Didn’t they care about the Waymos?
 The Fire?
-Oh right, the media needed to have some fire to support the President’s claim.
+Oh, right, the media needed to have some fire to support the President’s claim of the city burning to the ground.
 The Waymos took it like sacrificial lambs.

 The first Waymo to be lit on fire